12 Essential Tips for Small Businesses on Choosing the Right Accountant

 4. Referrals and Recommendations

 Request for recommendations from other business owners in your sector or similar industries.
-They are knowledgeable about every aspect of your business and can offer insightful information about accountants who have done a good job serving them.
+They know every aspect of your business and can offer insightful information about accountants who have done a good job serving them.

 5. Interview Multiple Candidates